JosephDuffy/Persist/README.md

 `Persister`'s `persist(_:)` and `retrieveValueOrThrow()` functions will throw if the storage or transformer throws are error.

-`Persited` wraps a `Persister` and exposes it as the `projectedValue`, which allows you to catch errors:
+`Persisted` wraps a `Persister` and exposes it as the `projectedValue`, which allows you to catch errors:

 ```swift
 class Foo {